 The requirements for the A.B.
 Degree and the Special Secondary Credential in Art should be completed simultaneously.
 (Students transferring from another institution with the A.B.
 Degree and a major in art should consult with the departmental representative for special program planning.)
+Refer to the section entitled: A.B.
+Degree with Special Secondary Credential in Art.
+After the above requirements have been met, and the candidate has been accepted by the art staff for graduate work in art, the candidate for the General Secondary Credential shall complete a graduate

+Graduate Year

+Art 200A-200B, Special Problems in Art 4

+or in Art AND THE PROPERTY OF THE PROPER

-Refer to page 31 for the recommended program for the Special Secondary Credential in Art.
-After the above requirements have been met, and the candidate has been accepted by the art staff for graduate work in art, the candidate for the General Secondary Credential shall complete a grayear (refer to page 25) including the following courses in his major: iduate Graduate Year Units Art 200A-200B, Special Problems in Art .
-4 Minor in Art A minimum of 21 semester units, of which at least 9 units shall be upper division or graduate courses, must be completed.
-Lower Division Art A-B, Drawing and Composition 2-4 Min Art elective (Art 14A, Lettering, recommended) Aesthetics 50, Appreciation and History of Art Aesthetics 5, Art Orientation, or Art 51, Survey of Mexican Art 2 2 divi Upper Division Upper division electives in Art 9 Aesthetics 150, Appreciation and History of Art Major in Business Education The requirements for the A.B.
+A minimum of 21 semester units, of which at least 9 units shall be upper division or graduate courses, must be completed.

+Lower Division Art A-B, Drawing and Composition 2-4 Art 6A-6B, Design \\\\ Art elective (Art 14A, Lettering, recommended) \\\\\ 0-2 Aesthetics 50, Appreciation and History of Art.\\\\\\2 Aesthetics 5, Art Orientation, or Art 51, Survey of Mexican Art\\\\ 2 Upper Division Upper division electives in Art\\\\ Aesthetics 150, Appreciation and History of Art\\\\\

+Major in Business Education The requirements for the A.B.
 Degree and the Special Secondary Credential in Business Education must be completed simultaneously.
-Refer to page 32 for the recommended program for the Special Secondary Credential in Business Education.
-After the above requirements have been met, the candidate for the General Secondary Credential shall complete a graduate year (refer to page 25) including the following courses in his major: 1 Maj Graduate Year Select four units from the following: Commerce 203, Secretarial Administration SHOW THE TAX Commerce 203, Secretarial Administration Commerce 213, Problems in Business Education 2 2 Commerce 233, Problems in Merchandising Commerce 233, Administration and Supervision of Business 2 2 EducationCommerce 260, Advanced Problem Analysis (Accounting) $\frac{2}{2}$ Minor in Business Education Min A minimum of 21 semester units, of which at least 9 units shall be upper division or graduate courses, must be completed.
+Refer to the section entitled:

+A.B.
+Degree with Special Secondary Credential in Business Education.
+After the above requirements have been met, the candidate for the General Secondary Credential shall complete a graduate year including the following courses in his major:

+Select four units from the following: Commerce 203, Secretarial Administration Commerce 213, Problems in Business Education Commerce 223, Problems in Merchandising Commerce 233, Administration and Supervision of Business Commerce 260, Advanced Problem Analysis (Accounting) -----Minor in Business Education

+A minimum of 21 semester units, of which at least 9 units shall be upper division or graduate courses, must be completed.

 This minor is not approved as part of the requirements for the A.B.
 Degree unless the degree and a credential are awarded simultaneously.
-It is recommended as a second minor area only. divis Lower Division Commerce 14A-14B, Principles of Accounting Economics 1A-1B, Principles of Economics 6 6 Upper Division Upper division commerce courses selected with approval of the departmental representative 9 Maj Major in Chemistry Lower Division Chemistry 1A-1B, General 10 Chemistry 5.
-Quantitative Analysis Mathematics 7A-7B, Mathematical Analysis, or 3A-3B, Plane Analytic Geometry and First Course in Calculus, and 4A-4B, Physics 2A-2B, General, and 3A-3B, Physical Measurements (or 1A-1B-1C-1D, Principles) A STATE OF THE PARTY OF THE PAR
+It is recommended

+Lower Division

+Commerce 14A-14B, Principles of Accounting Economics 1A-1B, Principles of Economics Upper Division 6

+Upper Division Economics 6

+Upper division commerce courses selected with approval of the departmental representative

+9